B1naryo/robot/README.md

    go run main.go > domains-robot
    \`\`\`

+OR:
+cat subdomains-alive | robot > domains-robot

-5. Input a list of website URLs, each on a separate line.
+6. Input a list of website URLs, each on a separate line.
-6. The script will process each URL, extract the disallowed URLs from the corresponding robots.txt file, and save them to an output file named \`urlsrobots\`.
+7. The script will process each URL, extract the disallowed URLs from the corresponding robots.txt file, and save them to an output file named \`urlsrobots\`.

 ## Features